rstraub/ngrx-demo/assignments.md

 1. Add the devtools to the project.
 Install the chrome or firefox redux extension as well.
 See the [docs](https://github.com/ngrx/platform/blob/master/docs/store-devtools/README.md) to see how.
 1. Let's add the first "state" of our application.
 Let's start with a piece of UI state.
 Add a loading property to the app state.
 It will start out as "true" and when our todos are loaded we will set to false.
 The steps to do so are as follows:
     * Write a reducer function like `appReducer`.
 It should just have a default case for now.
     * Add it to the `forRoot` declaration of the store.
+Pay in mind this needs to be an object.
+Add your reducer by passing `forRoot` an object like:
+    ```javascript
+    StoreModule.forRoot({
+      app: appReducer
+    })
+    ```
     * Define an interface which describes the app state.
-    * Give the reducer function initial state with loading false.
+    * Give the reducer function initial state with loading set to true.

 If everything went correctly you should see something in the state in the redux tools.